Last Updated on April 20, 2026 by Emma Fajcz | Published: October 26, 2018

 Último Porto

-These are just a few ideas to get you started, but if you want to discover Lisbon restaurants where locals eat, join us on our Tastes & Traditions of Lisbon Tour.
+These are just a few ideas to get you started, but if you want to discover Lisbon restaurants where locals eat, join us on our Ultimate Lisbon Food Tour.
 We’ll take you inside the family-run places that real Lisboetas know and love, some of which have been going strong for 100+ years!

 I have visited the first two places and tasted very pleasant flavors together with family and old friends.